Questions & Answers (Q&A)

 It is very difficult for a website not to process any data.
 A simple contact form or traffic analysis system such as Google Analytics is sufficient to trigger a commitment to create and display a privacy and cookie policy.

+Cookies are small files that are used to store or track certain information while a user visits a website.
 With regard to data protection, a distinction is made between session cookies and tracking cookies.
 Today, session cookies are indispensable for the smooth functioning of a website, while tracking cookies analyse the behaviour of users (e.g. Google Analytics).
 Tracking cookies require the consent of the user (cookie banner).

 In addition to providing an easily accessible and accurate cookie policy, in order to adapt a Web site to the Cookie Law, it is also necessary to display an informative cookie banner that refers to a detailed cookie policy on each user's first visit and gives the user the opportunity to decline to install cookies or consent to the installation.
 Most types of cookies, including those issued by tools such as social sharing buttons, should not be released until the user has given valid consent.
+In addition, many third-party networks may limit advertising reachability if you do not have a cookie management system that meets industry standards - which could affect your ability to generate advertising revenue.

 Consent